 Tested at £200

-The first pair of wireless in-ear headphones we've truly enjoyed enough to give five stars, the Sony WF-1000X have great sound quality, with impressive levels of detail and clarity.
+Let's start with a pair of newly minted Award-winners.
+The Sony WF-1000Xs are the first pair of wireless in-ear headphones we've enjoyed enough to award five stars - and subsequently a 2017 wireless headphones Best Buy Award.
+They have great sound quality, with impressive levels of detail and clarity.

 They don't skimp on functions, either.
-Alongside a built-in microphone and a button-tap-combinations for playback control and activating smart assistants, there's also noise-cancelling support that can use your phone's gyroscope (through its Android or iOS companion app) to work out whether you're standing still or moving, and adjust the level of ambient noise accordingly.
+Alongside a built-in microphone and a button-tap combinations for playback control and activating smart assistants, there's also noise-cancelling support that uses your phone's gyroscope (through its Android or iOS companion app) to work out whether you're standing still or moving and adjust the level of ambient noise accordingly.

 Pretty clever, Sony.